crate/cloud-howtos/docs/scale-cluster.rst

 This guide will provide a quick overview of how to scale your cluster using the CrateDB Cloud Console.
 For the purposes of this guide, it is assumed that you have a cluster up and running and can access the Console.
-If not, please refer to the `tutorial on how to deploy a cluster for the first time`_.
+If not, please refer to the :ref:`tutorial on how to deploy a cluster for the first time
+<cloud-tutorials:cluster-deployment>`.

-If you scale your cluster downward rather than upward, special configuration may be required: see :ref:`Important things to know<scale-cluster-important>`.
+If you scale your cluster downward rather than upward, special configuration may be required: see :ref:`Important things to know <scale-cluster-important>`.

 ..
 NOTE::